|

 man catching him with them.

-Almost immediately he had it.
 "Why don't we wait until everybody is

-gone, including Hank Sutter, the janitor, then we pour a pail of water over
+gone, including Hank Sutter, the janitor, then we pour a pail of water

 the steps.
 The old battle-ax is as regular as a morning dump; she stays